JimberSoftware/docs/company/customers/customers.md

   - Primary contact email

 > [!WARNING]
-> In naming, spaces are not allowed.
+>  In the customer name, spaces and special characters/symbols are not allowed.
+You can add the full name in "Display name"

 ## Edit customer